hmatejx/Interstellar-Whisper/README.md

 ## TODO
-- [ ] Implement password-protection of the seed file.
+- [ ] Implement password protection for the seed file.
 - [ ] Implement the defined message encodings.
-- [ ] Integrate federation adress handling.
+- [ ] Integrate federation address handling.
-- [ ] Make the implementation clener (refactor).
+- [ ] Make the implementation cleaner (refactor).
-- [ ] Provide library for integrating into wallet software.
+- [ ] Provide a library, e.g. for integrating into wallet software.